sunnyfloyd/master-notes/devops-and-deployment/linux.md

 - `apt install`
 - `one command | second command` - second command uses output from the first command
 - `which command_name` - checks whether given command is installed and if so it prints its location
+- `history` - shows history of commands that were run.

 ## Directory Navigation